Leonard-David/Cuts-and-Curls/README.md

   -	Lack of Marketing Tools: Nearly 47% lack effective tools to promote their services and attract new clients.
   -	Operational Inefficiency: Juggling academic responsibilities with a manual business leads to poor time management and limited growth.

-Cuts & Curls addresses these issues directly by offering:
+Verve Book addresses these issues directly by offering:
   -	A cost-effective business tool specifically tailored for student-led businesses in the hairdressing industry (student barbers and hairdresser).
   -	A booking system for clients to schedule appointments, reducing no-shows
   -	Integrated marketing tools like portfolio galleries and social media sharing to enhance visibility.